 This definitions covers Key Definitions within Ionic Compounds for GCSE Chemistry.
-Revise Ionic Compounds in Bonding & Structure for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Ionic Compounds in Bonding & Structure for GCSE Chemistry with 21 exam-style questions and 21 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 6 of 12 in this topic.
 Make sure you can use the exact wording confidently, because definition marks are often lost through vague language.

 Topic position